 For further information regarding the SRP, please contact:

-Important Training Information: All research students will attend the general lab knowledge training on Orientation Day, May 6.
+All research students will attend the General Lab Knowledge Training on Orientation Day (first day of the block).
 All students whose research project involves lab time, will be required to attend several training sessions during the first week of the programs.
 Times will be assigned.
 Any research that involves animals requires additional training.
 We recommend that you contact us as soon as possible or Sharon Walters (firstname.lastname@example.org) to accommodate your training needs.